In this Article

 - Serve in a bottle or with a dropper.

-It is essential to remember that you buy chamomile tea that is caffeine free for your baby as caffeine can be detrimental to your child’s health.
+Remember to buy chamomile tea for your baby that is caffeine-free as caffeine can be detrimental to your child’s health.
 Consult a nutritionist and doctor before adding anything to your child’s diet to understand if it is safe and how much is safe for your baby.

 Also Read: Broccoli for Babies – Benefits and Recipe